ljhgabe/BERT-ParsCit/README.md

 ## Description

-This is the repository of ParsCit-ParsCit and is under active development at National University of Singapore (NUS), Singapore
+This is the repository of ParsCit-ParsCit and is under active development at National University of Singapore (NUS), Singapore.
+The project was built upon a [template by ashleve](https://github.com/ashleve/lightning-hydra-template).

 ## How to run